Last fact-checked: 19 January 2019

 Whilst the temperature is not particularly excessive, the heat, precipitation and oppressive humidity all combine to occasionally make the climate very uncomfortable.

-It is possible to navigate around Denpasar in a wheelchair, although there are areas where sidewalks can be a little narrow or in a state of disrepair.
+It is possible to navigate around Denpasar in a wheelchair, although in some areas sidewalks can be a little narrow or in a state of disrepair.
 Most modern buildings and hotels are wheelchair-accessible, but you may find that older buildings have stepped access only.

-One solution is to hire a driver for the day.
-This will eliminate potential navigational problems and provide assistance with any access issues that you may encounter in restaurants, shops, etc.
+One solution is to hire a driver for the day, which will eliminate potential navigational problems and provide assistance with any access issues that you may encounter in restaurants and shops.

 Travelling to Denpasar offers no more risk to your safety than visiting any other unfamiliar city.
 By taking sensible precautions such as concealing your valuables and avoiding back streets, you shouldn’t encounter any mishaps during your stay.

 It may be worth noting that there is a very strict anti-drugs policy in operation in Denpasar.
-Anybody that is caught in possession of illegal substances such as cocaine, marijuana or ecstasy will be liable to prosecution and punishment under local law.
+Anyone caught in possession of illegal substances such as cocaine, marijuana or ecstasy will be liable to prosecution and often harsh punishment under local law.

-There are endless historical landmarks and traditional temples to discover throughout the city, such as the Catur Mukha statue in Puputan Square, which provides the ideal focal point and landmark from which to explore the rest of Denpasar.
+Endless historical landmarks and traditional temples are to seen throughout the city, such as the Catur Mukha statue in Puputan Square, which provides the ideal focal point and landmark from which to explore the rest of Denpasar.
 Other notable landmarks include the Bajra Sandhi monument in Puputan Park and the Palace of Satria.
 If you’re interested in finding out more about the history and ancient traditions of Denpasar, then why not check out the Taman Wedhi Budaya Cultural Centre or the Sidik Jari Museum?

 You can also immerse yourself in the local culture by experiencing some of the annual festivals and cultural events that take place in the city, such as the month-long Bali Art Festival (known locally as the Pesta Kesenian Bali) that comprises of dance performances, food contests, handicraft exhibitions and other traditional Balinese spectacles.